Hexagon/blog/src/posts/guide-to-js/2023-08-26_introduction.md

 - **Promises and Async/Await**: Explore how to handle asynchronous code in JavaScript using promises and async/await, which are key for working with APIs, databases, and other external sources.

+- **Error Handling, Debugging, and the Event Loop**: Dive into the mechanisms JavaScript provides for handling errors, effective debugging techniques, and the intricate workings of the event loop, ensuring your code runs smoothly and efficiently.

 Each article takes about 5-10 minutes to read, and spare at least 20 minutes for laboration after each.